Due to the second COVID lockdown, our school will be closed until December 3rd. Our shop is still OPEN online and for collections.

 So hopefully this will answer the question how to self launch & self land while kitesurfing solo.
 Remember, be patient, don’t rush, and give yourself plenty of room.
 Stay safe.

-Gift ideas or Christmas & birthday presents for kitesurfers are hard to buy if you don’t know much about kitesurfing, and there are so many baffling choices available.
+Gift ideas for kitesurfers for Christmas & birthday are hard to buy if you don’t know much about kitesurfing, and there are so many baffling choices available.

 Below we take a look at the 10 best gifts for kitesurfers to help guide you towards making the right choice within your budget.
 All the ideas listed below are under £50 but check out our gift ideas page for more options.

-10 Best Gifts For Kitesurfers – Christmas or Birthdays presents
+10 Best Gifts Ideas For Kitesurfers – Christmas or Birthdays presents

 It’s worth remembering that some kitesurfers have a lot of equipment already, which makes it’s hard to know what else they may need.
 Purchasing a gift voucher for a monetary value is sometimes the easiest choice.
 This also takes away the issues with getting something in the wrong size or colour.
 We appreciate it’s not considered as ‘personal’, but most people actually prefer this and it’s accepted that you’ve thought about their favourite hobby when making the purchase, rather than getting some tat from John Lewis!